damalis/full-stack-nginx-django-for-everyone-with-docker-compose/README.md

 https://DOMAIN_NAME
 ```

-must add import os at the top of your settings.py file:
+If not exists, must add import os at the top of your `./django/webapp/settings.py` file:

 ```
 # settings.py